-The BF4 is water-cooled.
+The SA4 is water-cooled.
 Water should begin to flow from the discharge at the same time the unit starts.
 Be sure the water is flowing.
 If no water flows, stop the system and inspect the water pump and sea strainer for obstructions.
-If no water flows the compressor will stop after a few minutes.
-A manual reset switch must be pressed to reset the system after the loss of water flow has been corrected.
 (See trouble shooting and maintenance sections.)